madewithlove/glue/docs/advanced/swapping-middlewares-handler.md

 # Swapping middlewares handler

-Most of the things that come with Glue are easily swappable as they're simply service definitions you can or not include.
+Most of the things that come with Glue are easily swappable as they're simply service providers you can or not include.
 The PSR7 middlewares handlers ([Relay] by default) is however more ingrained into Glue, you can still easily change it though by changing the `pipeline` binding on the container.

 It simply has to return a callable accepting a request and response, and returning a response.